markatots/qMaruPL/README.md

 # Get started
 Get the zip file: "maruPL.YYYY.MM.dd.zip"
 You can also get "maruPL extension_sample.qvf" that is a sample Qlik Sense app.
-Upload the zip file via QMC.
+Upload the zip file via your QMC.
 Then "maruPL" qlik extenstion will be installed.

 ## Overall